 Some individuals choose to purchase private health insurance or receive this benefit through their employer.
 You may want to use private health insurance to have more options for healthcare providers, to avoid potentially long waitlists at specialists, or to have elective medical procedures.
 However, you would need to pay for this private health insurance in addition to the IHS fee – you cannot avoid paying the IHS fee due to possessing alternative healthcare coverage.

 If you already possess private medical insurance through your home country, you can inquire with the insurance company to find out if this coverage can be extended whilst abroad.
 This should be taken into account when considering your move to the UK.

-How can I pay the IHS fee?
+How to pay the IHS fee

 You can for the IHS fee in one of two ways, depending on how you plan to submit your immigration application form.